Understanding Adam Smith’s Invisible Hand Concept – Adam Smith and the Invisible Hand of Capitalism

 It is a theory of how the self interest of each person in a nation guides supply and demand in a nation’s economy toward a workable (or even ideal) division of labor, wages, resources, wealth, etc via a moral incentive inherent in the human condition (Smith’s “theory of moral sentiments” applied to the economics behind the wealth of nations“).

-Another way to say it is that Adam Smith’s economic and moral theories postulate that an economy works best with a free-market where everyone works for their own interest (due to self interest and shared interest, free-markets are guided to positive outcomes “as if by an invisible hand”).
+Another way to say it is that Adam Smith’s economic and moral theories postulate that an economy works best with a free-market where everyone works for their own interest (due to the self interest and shared interests of many, free-markets are guided to positive outcomes “as if by an invisible hand”).

 In fact, Smith postulates that this is perhaps the best natural way, and even better than if the state or nature herself had used a more visible hand.

-So then, to Smith, the invisible hand is a metaphor for how self interest and shared interest drives a free-market!
+So then, to Smith, the invisible hand is used as a metaphor for how self interest and shared interest drives a free-market!
 Or, as wikipedia puts it, “a term used by Adam Smith to describe the unintended social benefits of individual actions”.

 In short, Smith is making an argument for free-market capitalism.